libical/libical/doc/UsingLibical.md

 `icaltime_from_timet_with_zone()` takes a `time_t` value, representing seconds past the POSIX epoch, a flag to indicate if the time is a date, and a time zone.
-Dates have an identical structure to a time, but the time portion (hours, minuts and seconds) is always 00:00:00.
-Dates act differently in sorting and comparision, and they have a different string representation in [RFC5545][].
+Dates have an identical structure to a time, but the time portion (hours, minutes and seconds) is always 00:00:00.
+Dates act differently in sorting and comparison, and they have a different string representation in [RFC5545][].

 #### 5.3.3 Time manipulating routines